kotaaaa/myportfolio/posts/linebot.md

 > PersistentVolumeClaim (PVC) is storage requested by the user.
 It is similar to a Pod: a Pod consumes Node resources, while a PVC consumes PV resources; a Pod can request a specific level of CPU and memory resources.
 Claims can be mounted to a specific size or access mode (e.g. ReadWriteOnce, ReadOnlyMany, ReadWriteMany.
 See Access Modes for more information).

-`PersistentVolume` defines a volume that is allocated on the Kubernetes cluster; when the Kubernetes cluster is deleted, the `PersistentVolume` is also deleted, but the volume itself remains when the Pod is restarted, so the `Mysql data will not be lost each time the`Pod` is restarted.
+**PersistentVolume** defines a volume that is allocated on the Kubernetes cluster; when the Kubernetes cluster is deleted, the **PersistentVolume** is also deleted, but the volume itself remains when the Pod is restarted, so the Mysql data will not be lost each time the **Pod** is restarted.

-Define the resources you want to request with `PersistentVolumeClaim`.
-It appears that it should be used in conjunction with `PersistentVolume`.
+Define the resources you want to request with **PersistentVolumeClaim** It appears that it should be used in conjunction with **PersistentVolume**
 ([this article](https://qiita.com/witchy/items/3a39b674097b86a44546) was helpful)

 ###### db/persistent-volume.yaml